Translation Technology

 How do Rosetta's translation memory tools work?

-Translation memory tools store "chunks" of text in a memory as the translator translates them.
-If a segment reoccurs elsewhere, in the same or another text,, the translator can summon its previous translation from the memory instead of having to re-translate or search for the segment in question.
-If a segment similar to a previous one occurs, the translator can summon a partial (or "fuzzy") match from the memory for editing.
+Translation memory tools store “segments” of text in a memory as the translator translates them.
+If a segment reoccurs elsewhere in the text, the translator can summon its previous translation from the memory instead of having to re-translate or search for the segment in question.
+If a segment similar to a previous one occurs, the translator can summon a partial (or “fuzzy”) match from the memory for editing.

-Translation memory tools are completely different from 'machine translation'.
+Translation memory tools should not be confused with ‘machine translation’.
 The latter is produced entirely by computers.
-Their output quality is generally poor, and can at most be used as draft material, if at all.
+Their output quality is generally poor, and can at best be used as draft material, if at all.

 How do Rosetta's data mining tools work?

-They extract a list of candidate terms and plausible translations from previously translated materials.
-Terms approved by the editor can then be transferred on-the-fly to a client-specific database to be edited and approved by a terminologist or domain expert.
+They extract a list of candidate terms and probable translations from previously translated materials.
+Approved terms can then be transferred on-the-fly to a client-specific database to be edited and approved by a terminologist or domain expert.

 How is this technology integrated into the Rosetta workflow?

-When a new client assigns us a first translation, an initial client-specific 'translation memory' is created.
-It can be based exclusively on the actual translation being created, but it benefits greatly from being supplemented by
+At the time of the first translation assignment for a particular client, an initial client-specific ‘translation memory’ is created.
+It can be based solely on the actual translation being created, but it benefits greatly from being supplemented by

-1. data-mining of pre-existing multilingual client material and
+• data-mining of existing multilingual client material and

-For each subsequent assignment for the same client, the client's translation memory is used to translate additional documents.
-In the process, the translation memory expands and becomes more and more useful and reliable.
+For each subsequent assignment for the same client, the client’s translation memory is then used to translate additional documents.
+In the process, the translation memory extends and becomes more robust and reliable.

 At the end of each assignment, critical terms (e.g. terms that may be specific to the client) are double-checked with the client to ensure that our translation memory is as complete and accurate as possible.
-Our experience shows that best results are obtained when designated client experts are available for an active dialogue.
+Our experience shows that best results are obtained in an active dialogue with designated client experts.

-How does my company benefit in the long term?
+How does my organisation benefit in the long term?

-Our clients benefit greatly from our seamless integration of the most up-to-date technology, through:
+Our clients benefit greatly from this seamless integration of the latest technology, through: